 Mr. McFadden received his J.D. from Harvard Law School, his M.B.A. from Harvard Business School, and his B.A. from Williams College.
 He is a member of the American Bar Association, the District of Columbia Bar Association, and the Massachusetts Bar Association.

 University of Rochester

-Dr. Duncan Moore is the Rudolf and Hilda Kingslake Professor of Optical Engineering and Professor of Biomedical Engineering at the University of Rochester.
+Dr. Duncan Moore is Vice Provost for Entrepreneurship and the Rudolf and Hilda Kingslake Professor of Optical Engineering at the University of Rochester.
 He is also Special Assistant to the University President and Executive Director of the University, Industry and Government Partnership for Advanced Photonics.
 Previously, from 1995 until the end of 1997, he served as Dean of Engineering and Applied Sciences at the University.

 In 1996, Dr. Moore also served as President of the Optical Society of America (OSA), a professional organization of 12,000 members worldwide.
 From January 2001 to the present, he has served as Senior Science Advisor at OSA.

 The U.S. Senate confirmed Dr. Moore in the fall of 1997 for the position of Associate Director for Technology in The White House Office of Science and Technology Policy (OSTP).
 In this position, which ended December 2000, he worked with Dr. Neal Lane, President Clinton's Science Advisor, to advise the President on U.S. technology policy, including the Next Generation Internet, Clean Car Initiative, elder tech, crime tech, and NASA.
 From January through May 2001, Dr. Moore served as Special Advisor to the Acting Director of OSTP.